 * HPF is the only pitch event that does not pay VIPs to attend.

-Previous years’ festivals have garnered numerous script sales (including Born To Shop to Fox, The Meddlers to Warner Bros., and If Only to ABC), in addition to hundreds of agency signings at major agencies and management companies.
+Previous years’ festivals have garnered numerous script sales (including Born To Shop to Fox, The Meddlers to Warner Bros., and If Only to ABC), in addition to hundreds and hundreds of signings at major agencies and management companies.

 There is only one Hollywood Pitch Festival™.
 Don’t be left out!
-The 2013 Festival sold out and space is extremely limited this year.
+Festivals 1-20 each sold out and space is extremely limited this year.

 “Thank you for my TV Reality Series [deal] with Leverage.” — Linda Butorac

 “We did option a TV project from [Hollywood] Pitch Fest , so we had a pretty good time there.
 Looking forward to next year.” – Bee Holder Productions

 “We optioned Derek Garrison’s script from your pitchfest last summer .
 He’s also writing something on spec for us.” – Cody Lyons, Brick & Martyr (formerly Pathbender)

 “Not sure if I told you this but myself and Sheryl Petersen signed Timothy Armstrong from the pitchfest right before the break.” – Adam Perry, Agent, APA

 “After much research, I chose Fade In as my first event of this type to attend.
 After discussions with dozens of other attendees about other events they had attended, Fade In will be the only event I will attend.
 My research, combined with anecdotal evidence, leads me to believe that Fade In is currently the best run event, offering the most value for the cost, of all events of this type being offered.